nuxeo/nuxeo-drive/README.rst

-You can also fetch the latest development version for ``nuxeo-drive-<version>-win32.msi`` windows installer from the `Continous Integration <http://qa.nuxeo.org/jenkins/job/addons_nuxeo-drive-master-msi/>`_.
+You can also fetch the latest development version for ``nuxeo-drive-<version>-win32.msi`` windows installer from the `Continuous Integration <http://qa.nuxeo.org/jenkins/job/addons_nuxeo-drive-master-msi/>`_.

 Once you installed the package (Administrator rights required) the new folder holding the ``ndrive.exe`` and ``ndrivew.exe`` programs will be added to your